 Payment can be broken down into a $500 deposit + 3 additional installments.

 Our small group trip to Barcelona and the South of France caters to travelers in their 20s and 30s looking to savor spectacular French cuisine in Nice, sail catamarans in the Mediterranean, and dance the night away in Barcelona.

 Over eight days, you'll explore two nations and one spectacular coastline as you sample a little bit of everything that makes this region so special.
-From electric Barcelona to mesmerizing Nice and medieval Eze, you'll wind through rugged shores sloping down into the endless Mediterranean.
+From mesmerizing Nice and medieval Eze to electric Barcelona, you'll wind through rugged shores sloping down into the endless Mediterranean.

-Along the way, take in the architecture and history that define the region, drink world-famous wine, and eat every mouth-watering morsel in sight (from tapas to foie gras, believe us when we say it, you can't go wrong).
+Along the way, take in the architecture and history that define the region, drink world-famous wine, and eat every mouth-watering morsel in sight (with tapas, paella, and gazpacho, you can't go wrong).